Best restaurants in Singapore 2018

 If there’s one thing the chendol/chicken rice/nasi goreng wars have taught us, it’s that we take food very seriously.
 Whether it’s staking claim to our beloved dishes or constantly hunting for new food joints, you can rely on Singaporeans to turn food into a national pastime.

-In keeping with this zeitgeist, we have sussed out the 10 best restaurants we visited in 2018 as part of our inaugural Eatbook Top 50 Awards!
+In keeping with this zeitgeist, we have sussed out the 10 best restaurants in Singapore we visited in 2018 as part of our inaugural Eatbook Top 50 Awards!
 Every restaurant on this list lets you fill your tummy up at less than $50++ per person, so you don’t have to go broke feasting on good food.

 For casual meals (<$20++/person)

 Like a phoenix, the now-defunct Five Ten has regenerated to become the swankier and tastier The Salted Plum.
 Located near Clarke Quay, the restaurant offers comfort Taiwanese-inspired food that’ll fuel you for a night of partying.